$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Results and Discussion

 However, once we couple it to one of the non-diagonal amplitudes, only the first pole starts to undergo changes.
 For example, let us couple the $D_s^+\pi^0$ amplitude to the $D^0K^+\to D^+K^0$ transition.
 We can scrutinize the coupled-channel effects by varying the coupling strength of the two channels, which is controlled by parameter $b$.
 As $b$ increases, the width of the first pole is rapidly broadened, as shown in Fig.~\ref{fig:5}.
+When $b$ reaches $0.69$, the deeper pole is already located at about $\sqrt{s_R} \simeq 2110-i380$ MeV which is very close to the $D_s^+\pi^0$ channel.
+Exceeding a value of $b=0.7$, this pole crosses the $D_s^+\pi^0$ threshold energy and subsequently disappear from the complex plane.
 By setting $b=1$, which corresponds to our final results, the first pole completely disappears.
 Consequently, we observe only the second pole that remains largely unaffected by the $D_s^+\pi^0$ channel.

 Next, we discuss how the $D_s^+\eta$ channel comes into play.
 If we couple $D_s^+\pi^0$, $DK$, and $D_s^+\eta$ channels together, the second pole starts to move to the lower energy, which is demonstrated in Fig.~\ref{fig:6}.
-When we introduce all possible coupled channels, the pole is finally positioned at approximately $\sqrt{s}_R=(2261.4-i0.072)$ MeV.
+When we introduce all possible coupled channels, the pole is finally positioned at approximately $\sqrt{s_R}=(2261.4-i0.072)$ MeV.